Jacob-Gregor/my-retail/README.md

 Written in Python 2.7.
 Uses Flask for RESTful and Redis as a DB.

 ## Requirements for Use
-  - This POC is expected to be ran with Python 2.7.
+  - This PoC is expected to be ran with Python 2.7.
   - The following is expected to be installed locally:
     - mock
     - flake8